jacobwarduk/blog/site/content/post/what-are-javascript-prototypes-part-1.md

 Object.getPrototypeOf(age); // [Number: 0]
 ```

 So when we enter `name.length` and get `5` as a result, we're not accessing a property on the string at all.
-JavaScript recognises that we're trying to access a property on a string, and so defers the request to the intrinsic `String` object.
+JavaScript recognises that we're trying to access a property on a string, and so delegates the request to the intrinsic `String` object's prototype.

 It should also be pointed out though, that neither the string or number here were actually created using their relevant constructors.